 Finally, you need to consider the current environment of the practice.
 Are private equity firms or large hospitals in the area taking control of practices?
 Is the area economically growing or contracting?
 These factors may influence the risk of entering a partnership track that you may not be able to complete.

 A High Buy-in And Your Final Decision

 Depending on the situation and the practice, a high buy-in may or may not be worth the risk.
-Take into account not just the great potential of practice.
-Rather, you also need to consider the risks that you need to take in order to earn that potential outcome.
+Take into account not just the great potential of the business.
+Instead, you also need to consider the risks you need to take to earn that potential outcome.
 It might turn out well, but it might not.
 So, maximize your probabilities of success.
-Do your own due diligence!
+Do your due diligence!